ZhanxyR/TTM/README.md

 ```

 > [!IMPORTANT]
-> If you encounter the `CUDA out of memory` or `ValueError: No implementation for rerank_model in 'get_scores'`, try to reduce the number of retrieval sentences or use smaller models.
+> If you encounter the `CUDA out of memory` or `ValueError: No implementation for rerank_model in 'get_scores'`, try to reduce the number of retrieved sentences or use smaller models.
 > For example:
 >
 > ```bash